utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - Flags

   Flags is the last part of `args` and takes up one byte.
-The highest two bits are used to indicate different btc chain types. see [btc chain type] for details.
+The highest two bits are used to indicate different btc chain types.
+The supported chain types are:

+  - Mainnet
+  - Testnet
+  - Signet

+  see [BTC chain type] for details.

 ### Operations